gpyga/gpyga/README.md

 👋 I'm Nick
 ---
-I am primarily interested in marrying ML with traditional OR/MS methods.
+I am primarily interested in marrying ML with traditional OR/MS and research methods.
 Adjacently, I am interested in research methods in general.
 Being self-taught, I am always looking for more learning resources, [please share](https://github.com/gpyga/gpyga/discussions)!

 About
 ---